Imadberkani/scorescanner/README.md

 ```
 ![js plot](https://github.com/Imadberkani/scorescanner/blob/master/scorescanner/_images/js.png)

-The larger the Jensen-Shannon distance between the probability distribution of the target and the probability distribution of the target's modalities within each bin, the more significant it is.
+The larger the `Jensen-Shannon distance` between the `overall distribution` of the target feature and the `distribution of the target within each bin`, the more `significant` the differences are.

 ### Feature Clustering